 Prescribing Nature for Health – by Dr. Nooshin Razani

 Ten years ago, after I became a parent, I dedicated my medical career on children and nature.
-As I watched the power of nature in my children’s lives, I understood the power it has in my own well-being and felt an urgency in ensuring that all children have access to it.
+Also, as I watched the power of nature in my children’s lives, I understood the power it has in my own well-being and felt an urgency in ensuring that all children have access to it.

 On a personal level, nature is the common ground for my two worlds and one of my deepest relationships.
 I am a first generation Iranian-American.
 Born and raised in Los Angeles, with several of my preschool years and many summers spent in Iran.
 Both cultures were full of nature and play with beautiful, loud, optimistic and loving people.
 From cousins on picnics in the mountains of Iran to vibrant friends at the beach in Los Angeles.
 These early experiences provided a reservoir.
 A relationship with nature that has helped sustain me through life’s inherent traumas.